mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 > **The Y combinator**
 >
-> expressed as `Y = λf. (λx. f(x x)) (λf. f(x x))`, is a fixed-point combinator used in [lazy evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation) contexts.
+> expressed as `Y = λf. (λx. f(x x)) (λx. f(x x))`, is a fixed-point combinator used in [lazy evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation) contexts.
 Its essence lies in the ability to abstract recursive behavior within a concise and elegant form.
 In Python, it can be represented as follows:
 >
 > ```python
 > Y = (lambda f: